Looking After Yourself

 Grief is both a universal experience and a unique experience.
 Grief does not happen in any set way, nor have any defined stages.
 Grief is a natural process of reaction and adjustment to loss and change.
 When we lose someone or something important to us, we grieve.

 The feelings and thoughts of grief come and go in waves.
 Sometimes you may feel you are coping quite well and then experience a burst of grief as you are reminded of your loss.

 The truth is we don’t “get over” grief.
 It is not like having the flu, where you feel very ill and then begin to feel a bit better until you finally return to being your old self again.

 Grief is a process that changes us and challenges us.

-The experience of bereavement can at times be painful and confusing.
-Even if a person has had a long illness such as dementia and death was expected, there may still be a feeling of shock and strong emotions and thoughts.
+The experience of grief can, at times, be painful and confusing.
+Even if a person has had a prolonged illness such as dementia and death was expected, there may still be a feeling of shock and intense emotions and thoughts.
 Grief can be experienced emotionally, physically, socially and spiritually.

 What can help?